toddknutson/modules_install_notes/readme.md

 ## How to use these install notes?

 Copy the note to your system and edit the note as necessary.
+Consider forking this repo.

-## How to just load my installed software modules?
+## Can someone just load these software modules?

-You can load these modules explicitly by calling the full path to the modulefile.
-For example, to load my `rsync` ver 3.1.2 module, run:
+Anyone can load these modules by explicitly calling the full path to the modulefile or adding my modulefiles dir to their `MODULEPATH` variable.

+* For example, to load my `rsync` ver 3.1.2 module, run:

 		module load /home/lmnp/knut0297/software/modulesfiles/rsync/3.1.2

+* Alternatively, add my "modulesfiles" dir to your `MODULEPATH` variable.
+This will make any of my modules available (including default versions), without having to specify the complete modulefile path.

+		# Prepend path to MODULEPATH var
+		module use /home/lmnp/knut0297/software/modulesfiles
+		module load rsync/3.1.2

+		# Remove path from MODULEPATH var
+		module unuse /home/lmnp/knut0297/software/modulesfiles

+To view all available modules in my personal collection, run:

+	module use /home/lmnp/knut0297/software/modulesfiles
+	module avail

+## How is my `env` changed by loading modules?

-This will allow you to run software installed in my `/home/lmnp/knut0297/software/modules/` directory.
-To see how your enviroment will be changed after loading the modulefile, you can run the `module display` command.
+To see how your environment will be changed after loading the modulefile, you can run the `module display` command.
 For example:

 	module display /home/lmnp/knut0297/software/modulesfiles/rsync/3.1.2
+	module display rsync/3.1.2